ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

       As long as the archive you installed ROS 2 from contains the ``ros_tutorials`` repository, you should already have turtlesim installed.

-Check that the package is found:
+Check that the package is installed:

 .. code-block:: console